fremen432/Regex-Tutorial/gitst.md

 ### OR Operator

-The OR operator is used when you want to find a match for one \_\_ or another.
-The OR operator is invoked with the `|` character.
+The OR operator is used to find a match for one \_\_ or another.
+The OR operator is invoked with the `|` "pipe" character.

 - Example String: <br>
   > “I like chocolate icecream.
 I like vanila icecream.”